-A One-Page Leadership Textbook (Courtesy An Email from Elon Musk)
+A One-Page Leadership Textbook (Courtesy An Email from Elon Musk) A few key points in Elon Musk's letter to the Tesla staff are worth much deeper examination.

 Most people I speak to on a regular basis know that I'm a huge Elon Musk/Tesla/SpaceX fan.
 I truly admire the work they have done, and they have undoubtedly raised the bar on what truly is possible when a team of dedicated and hardworking people come together.
 If you haven't yet, I strongly recommend you read Elon's biography by Ashlee Vance.